cuzzlor/password-check/README.md

 # password-check

-`IBreachedPasswordService` [checks HIBP via the range search](https://haveibeenpwned.com/API/v3#SearchingPwnedPasswordsByRange) to find number of times a password has appeared in a known breach.
+`IBreachedPasswordService` [calls the HIBP (haveibeenpwned.com) range search API](https://haveibeenpwned.com/API/v3#SearchingPwnedPasswordsByRange) and returns the number of times a password has appeared in a known data breach.

 ## Install